We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Quelle bonheur, ma chère soeur!

-Do you remember the shopping trips to the Seine?
+Do you remember our shopping trips to the Seine?

-How she always taught us to sit demurely in the foyer of Caron?
+How she always taught us to sit primly in the foyer of Caron?

 These violets, as violet as those pastilles from back then.

-And her purchase from Caron would have caused horror chez nous in the midst of the crisis.
+And her shopping at Caron would have caused a stir chez nous amidst the crisis.

-"Live now, pay later".
-I see it has also become your motto.
+“Live now, pay later.”
+As I see, it has also become your motto.

-Fashions are what they are!
-At least she still got the matching powder to go with the fragrance, which is almost unthinkable today.
-The demise of skincare shows its cruel face!
+After all, she received the matching powder with the fragrance, something that is almost unthinkable today.
+The decline of personal care shows its cruel face!

-I'll take a quick sniff of the fragrance so as not to spoil the mood.
+I take a quick sniff of the fragrance, so as not to dampen the mood.

-The wood of the resting base is also elegant, I guess it's sandalwood.
-Just very little, as she always liked it.
+Elegant is also the wood of the resting base, I suspect it is sandalwood.
+Just a little, as she always liked it.

-But what I find extremely enchanting is this raspberry.
+What I find extremely charming is this raspberry.

-My goodness, you ruined the beautiful handkerchiefs with lace back then, you cheeky thing!
-Crushed and squeezed!
+Goodness, you ruined those beautiful handkerchiefs with lace back then, you cheeky thing!

-How red-smeared the expensive fabrics now shimmered completely unusable in your clumsy hands.
+How the expensive fabrics shimmered completely unusable in your clumsy hands, stained with red!

 Like bloody bandages.